 South Asian influences can be found everywhere in Britain.
 From our food and clothes to our music and even our words, its culture permeates all parts of British life and adds to the wonderful diversity of our nation.
 The streets of our towns and cities carry the colours, sights and sounds of proud South Asian identity and are richer for it.
 Celebrating South Asian Heritage Month (18 July to 17 August) provides an opportunity for us to discover British South Asian history through education, arts, culture and commemoration.

-The campaign theme this year is 'Journeys of Empire'.
+The campaign theme for 2022 was 'Journeys of Empire'.
 Whilst long-established trading relationships of the British Empire led South Asian people to settle in Britain from the 1600s onwards, two twentieth century anniversaries are being especially highlighted this year: the 75th anniversary of the Independence of India, Partition, and the creation of East and West Pakistan, and the 50th anniversary of the expulsion of Ugandan Asians by dictator Idi Amin.
 Pivotal events such as these led many South Asian families to start a new life in the UK, and the collections at Surrey History Centre can shed some light on how these people connected with Surrey and made their own unique contributions to the county.
 Their stories help us better understand the diversity of Surrey today and how it has benefited from their social, economic and cultural inputs.
 In this Marvel we celebrate three very different South Asian journeys of Empire and their connections with Surrey.

 Gulzar Waljee - from Tanzania to Guildford, helping build the NHS